-An introductory course designed to provide students with an understanding of major themes and issues in the culture and history of the African continent, the course will consider the rise of complex indigenous empires, smaller African societies, agricultural and technological achievements, African state systems, as well as the impact of international trade and Islam on Africa.
-It will examine colonialism, independence and social, political and cultural contributions of Africa's diverse people to the global enterprise.
+Examines the major themes and issues in the culture and history of the African continent, considering the rise of complex indigenous empires, smaller African societies, agricultural and technological achievements, African state systems, as well as the impact of international trade and Islam on Africa.
+Includes colonialism, independence, and the social, political and cultural contributions of Africa's diverse people to world history.
 Recommended: completion of WR 115 with a C or better grade.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 - To register, you need the CRNs (ex.
 22398) of your selected classes.